robric/wiki-contrail-controller/Creation-of-Virtual-Machine-Interface-UVE-and-changes-wrt-interface-statistics-collection.md

-# Addition of new Interface UVEs
+# Addition of Virtual Machine Interface UVE, Logical Interface UVE and Physical Interface UVE
 Starting from Release R2.20 the following new UVEs are added, which will be sent from contrail-vrouter-agent.
 These new UVEs correspond to VM interfaces, logical interfaces and physical interfaces.
 Prior to R2.20, these were sent